SvenTiigi/STLocationRequest/README.md

 <img width=200 src="./Preview/STLocationRequest_Red.jpg" alt="STLocationRequest" title="STLocationRequest">
 </p>

-Furthermore you can change the behavior of the `STLocationRequest-Controller` by changing these attributes on your purpose.
+Furthermore you can change the behavior of the `STLocationRequestController` by changing these attributes on your purpose.

 Defines if the pulse Effect which will displayed under the location symbol should be enabled or disabled.
 Default Value: true
 ```swift